Dementia in the Family: The impact on carers

 Our report explores the experiences of people who are caring for family members with dementia, highlighting the heavy toll the condition can take on family carers.
 Dementia in the Family: The impact on carers shines a spotlight on the daily realities for these people, which are shared by many of the 700,000 people in the UK who are caring for a loved one with dementia.

 In-depth interviews with the carers reveal how dementia changes family relationships, leaves people socially isolated, and affects both the health and finances of family carers.
 All too often, family carers sacrifice their own well-being to ensure their loved one has the best care possible.
-Their experiences underline the urgent need for research to defeat dementia.
+Their experiences underline the urgent need for research to make breakthroughs possible.

 This report was published in December 2015.